anupmehta702/paint/README.md

 Make coorodinates in inputCommand cloneable

 Move Paint class to canvas package
-No null check for InputCommand in Paint InputCommandValidation should happen in Paint and not in cmdHandler
+No null check for InputCommand in Paint - Done InputCommandValidation should happen in Paint and not in cmdHandler - Done